Abhay520/Manga-Downloader-Discord-Bot/README.md

 Watch the first 5 mins of this video to learn how to do it : https://www.youtube.com/watch?v=Z2MCxblgPoc&t=393s Copy the contents of the file you will download to config/googleDriveCred.json and you are ready to go!

+Just run "npm start" on the root directory to use the bot